 Dr Linda Isaacs, M.D.

 Dr. Isaacs received her Bachelor of Science degree from the University of Kentucky, and graduated with a major in biochemistry and received her medical degree from Vanderbilt University School of Medicine in 1985.
 She completed her residency in Internal Medicine at the Department of Veteran’s Affairs Medical Center at New York University Medical School, and is certified by the American Board of Internal Medicine.
-After completing her residency, she shared an office with Dr. Nicholas J. Gonzalez for the next 24 years.
-They collaborated on two research projects, three articles published in scientific journals, and a book titled The Trophoblast and the Origins of Cancer: One solution to the medical enigma of our time.
-Since his untimely death in July 2015, she has dedicated herself to continuing the work that they both shared.
+After that, she worked alongside Dr. Nicholas J. Gonzalez for the next 24 years.
+The two collaborated on research projects, published three articles in scientific journals, and wrote the book titled The Trophoblast and the Origins of Cancer.
+Since his untimely death in July of 2015 Linda has dedicated herself to continuing the work that they were so passionate about.

-Incorporates many of Dr. Beard’s and Dr. Kelley’s key points into their dietary and detoxification regimens.
-This includes the use of high doses of pancreatic enzymes, along with nutritional supplements, coffee enemas, and prescriptive diets based on a theory of autonomic dominance.
+The program incorporates many of Dr. Beard’s and Dr. Kelley’s key points into their dietary and detoxification regimens.
+This includes prescriptive diets that are based on a theory of autonomic dominance, high doses of pancreatic enzymes and supplements, along with coffee enemas to detoxify the liver

 The Diet Plans for various cancers- there are ten basic diets that range from largely plant-based, raw foods diet to an Atkins-type red-meat diet where people may be eating fatty red meat two or three times per day depending upon the type of cancer that the patient is suffering from and their metabolic profile.